aditya-vmvs/CSCE606-Group8-Project3/README.md

 **Deployed Link:** https://csce606-group8-projecct3-92ec204546d7.herokuapp.com/

-**The technical documentation (regarding deployment, code structure, ADRs) have been placed in the docs/project3 folder**
+**The technical documentation (regarding deployment, code structure, ADRs) have been placed in the docs/project3 folder.**

+**For the .env file credentials, please contact any of the team members below.**

 ## Team Members